ReactiveSets/toubkal/README.md

 XS can optionally be coupled with any other framework but we recommend using reactive libraries such as **AngularJS**, **Ember**, **Bacon.js**, **React**, which model is closer to XS.

-For responsive layoutx, we recommand **Bootstrap** that we use it for our Carousel and Photo Albums.
+For responsive layouts, we recommand **Bootstrap** that we use it for our Carousel and Photo Albums.

 For DOM manipulation one can use any library, or none at all, as XS core has no dependencies.

-XS can either be used to gradually improve existing applications on the backend or frontend, or as a full backend-and-frontend framework for new projects.
+XS can either be used to gradually improve existing applications on the backend or frontend, or as a full backend-and-frontend framework.

 #### Integrated database and model